Human sex ratio: Effects of climate change

-Various scientists have examined the question whether human birth sex ratios have historically been affected by environmental stressors such as climate change and global warming.
-Several studies show that high temperature raises proportion of male births, but the reasons for this are disputed.
-Catalano et al. report that cold weather is an environmental stressor, and women subjected to colder weather abort frail male fetuses in greater proportion, thereby lowering birth sex ratios.
+High temperature raises proportion of male births, but the reasons for this are disputed.
+Women subjected to colder weather abort frail male fetuses in greater proportion, thereby lowering birth sex ratios.
 Cold weather stressors also extend male longevity, thereby raising the human sex ratio at older ages.
-The Catalano team found that a 1 °C increase in annual temperature predicts one more male than expected for every 1,000 females born in a year.

-Helle et al. studied 138 years of human birth sex ratio data, from 1865 to 2003.
-They find an increased excess of male births during periods of exogenous stress (World War II) and during warm years.
+A 1 °C increase in annual temperature predicts one more male than expected for every 1,000 females born in a year.
+A 2009 study on 138 years of human birth sex ratio data, from 1865 to 2003, found an increased excess of male births during periods of exogenous stress (World War II) and during warm years.
 In the warmest period over the 138 years, the birth sex ratio peaked at about 1.08 in Northern Europe.
-The increase in the sex ratio for each 1 °C increase in temperature was approximately the same as the result found by the Catalano team.

 Effects of gestation environment

 Causes of stress during gestation, such as maternal malnutrition, generally appear to increase fetal deaths, particularly among males, resulting in a lower sex ratio at birth.
 A higher incidence of Hepatitis B virus in a population is believed to increase the sex ratio, while some unexplained environmental health hazards are thought to have the opposite effect.

 The effects of gestational environment on human sex ratio are complicated and unclear, with numerous conflicting reports.
-For example, Oster et al. examined a data set of 67,000 births in China, 15 percent of whom were Hepatitis B carriers.
-They found no effect on birth sex ratio from Hepatitis B presence in either mothers or fathers.
+For example, a 2008 study found no effect on birth sex ratio from hepatitis B presence in either mothers or fathers in Chinese populations.